-Delta SkyMiles was one of the very first airline loyalty programs that I joined.
-While I have mixed feelings about some aspects of the SkyMiles program, Delta is a solid airline that has a lot going for it.
-If you fly Delta, even infrequently, it can be well worth joining SkyMiles to be rewarded for the flying that you do.
-Plus, Delta offers many ways to earn SkyMiles that don't include flying.
-In addition, Delta has one of the best suites of co-brand credit cards on the market.
+Even if you fly Delta Air Lines infrequently, it can be well worth joining SkyMiles to be rewarded for when you do.
+Plus, Delta offers many ways to earn SkyMiles that don't include flying, including one of the best suites of co-brand credit cards on the market.

-In this guide, we'll cover every aspect of the program: the top methods to earn SkyMiles, how to achieve Delta Medallion status, and the best ways to redeem SkyMiles.
+In this guide, we'll cover every aspect of the program, including the top methods for earning SkyMiles, achieving Delta Medallion status, and redeeming SkyMiles.

 Page Contents